In this article, I will tell you about my experience when I went to a mental health clinic for the first time in my life because my job was too hard.

 The day ended for the time being with a feeling of, "If you still feel the pain even after healing your physical discomfort, please come back again."

-I was relieved that he was not a doctor who tries to solve everything with drugs.
+I was relieved that the doctor was not trying to solve everything with drugs.
+No, really.

 Leaving the hospital, I felt indescribably emotional.